 - Have you helped a compound break new ground, either from helping with its introduction after new approvals or reaching new groups of patients?

 - How can you contribute to new therapies or new ways of using old drugs compared to a candidate who can only describe the basic science behind their research interests?

-- What is the most successful pharma company in your assessment, and why do you think it’s successful?
+- What is the most successful pharma company in your assessment and why do you think it is successful?
 What do you think are the core competencies of that company?